essevan/ruv-engineer/backend/README.md

 The [eval](./openui/eval) folder contains scripts for evaluating the performance of a model.
 It automates generating UI, taking screenshots of the UI, then asking `gpt-4-vision-preview` to rate the elements.
 More details about the eval pipeline coming soon...

+## Additional Capabilities

+rUv-engineer includes additional capabilities such as cloud deployment, multi-step reasoning, handling more than one file at a time, and other enhancements.

+## Credit

+This project is based on OpenUI.
+We thank the OpenUI team for their contributions.

 ## Google Vertex AI